LesterAGarciaA97/QuarantineTime2020/HelloWorld/README.md

 Contains a .java file with the basic "Hello Wordl!" script.
 ### Objective C
 Contains a .m file with the basic "Hello Wordl!" script.
+### Python
+Contains a .py file with the basic "Hello Wordl!" script.